brianmechanism/brianmechanism.github.io/_posts/2023-06-02-rimless-wheel.md

 simName: mechanism-rimlessWheel-1
 ---

 A rimless wheel having a constant pressure angle.
 The amplitude of the arc traced by the axle remains constant and independent of the leg length.
 The step length is also constant.
-Theoretically, then the robot’s height is not limited by the leg length.
+Theoretically, then the robot’s height is not limited by the leg length